New Video of "Warrior Cat"!

 Many of the poems from the record appeared in esteemed literary magazines: Brilliant Corners, Caliban, The Kenyon Review, Lilith, and Sequestrum.

 These pieces all focus on reverberation, both literal (resonance) and metaphorical (repercussions).
-They are jazz homages (Max, Cecil, Billie, and a bassist modeled on Ron Carter) and tales of spiritual self-realization, sometimes touching on both at once.
+They are jazz homages (Max, Cecil, Billie, and a bassist modeled on Ron Carter) and tales of spiritual self-realization -- sometimes both at once.

 Here's a mashup of selected cuts on the record, organized by the motifs of sound, loneliness, light, and singing.